y-scope/clp-ffi-py/README.md

   * This formats the C++ code according to the code-style rules specified in `.clang-format`.
     You should review and add any changes to your PR.

+Additionally, the following tools can be useful during development.
+However, they cannot be installed using `pip`, so developers need to install them using other package management tools such as `apt-get`:

+* [clang-tidy][8]: `clang-tidy --extra-arg=-std=c++17 PATH_TO_THE_FILE`
+  * This static analysis tool catches improper coding behaviors based on the rules specified in `.clang-tidy`, and sends suggestions corresponding to each warning.
+Developers should manually review all the warnings and try with their best effort to fix the reasonable ones.
+* [bear][9]: `bear python setup.py build`
+  * This tool generates a JSON compilation database on the project's root directory named `compile_commands.json`.
+This file will be used by clang-tidy to execute the static analysis.
+    It also helps IDEs to configure code completion (such as VSCode).

 [1]: https://github.com/y-scope/clp/tree/main/components/core
 [2]: https://github.com/y-scope/clp
 [3]: https://mypy.readthedocs.io/en/stable/index.html